ksu-is/BusinessTicketingSystem/roadmap.md

 ## Sprint Week 3

 ### Tasks
-- [] Finish webserver to host frontend of ticketing system
+- [x] Finish webserver to host frontend of ticketing system
-- [] Figure out how to load scraped emails into database where needed
+- [] Figure out how to load scraped emails into database where needed (REMOVED THIS FUNCTIONALITY)
 - [x] Ensure connection to database through python
-- [] Finalize and polish all changes
+- [x] Finalize and polish all changes

 ### Week 3 Bugs
--
+- Bugs: Too many to count